Technical Architecture

 VisIQ

-• Intercepts at the network boundary.
+• Intercepts in the execution path.
 ISOLATE holds every request.
-The agent cannot proceed without authorization.
+The custom agent cannot proceed without authorization.
 Fail-closed.